 - The amount of insurance the at-fault party has.
 Insurance pays most personal injury claims.

 - The money you earned before the accident.
 Income levels impact several damage categories, including wage loss and lost earning capacity, which is calculated based on your average weekly earnings directly before your accident.

 - The severity of your injury.
 More severe injuries generally result in more time away from work, a higher likelihood of permanent disabilities that will affect your earning capacity, more intense medical treatments, a higher risk of costly complications, and more pain and suffering.
 These additional costs and impacts will result in a higher-valued claim.

 - Your patience.
 Settlement negotiations can last from the time the at-fault party receives a demand package from your attorney until a jury renders a verdict.

-What Can an Attorney Do to Help Me With My Claim?
+What Can a Personal Injury Lawyer Do to Help Me With My Claim?

 The most important things an accident injury lawyer can bring to your claim are experience and knowledge of the process.
 The claims process is difficult to comprehend with its deadlines and requirements.
 Likewise, insurance adjusters commonly use tactics against unrepresented claimants to reduce their claims.
 An attorney’s experience is the answer to keeping those tactics at bay.

 From determining the value of your case and identifying the liable parties—and their insurance resources—to examining witnesses in the courtroom while litigating your case and collecting your settlement or award, a personal injury lawyer from Steven A. Bagen & Associates, PA, can provide the guidance and services you need.
 Keep in mind we also offer free consultations and our firm works on contingency fee arrangement, meaning you only pay if we win!
 To learn more about how we can help you with your claim, contact us online or by calling 352-377-9000.
 Steven A. Bagen & Associates, PA, is here to help.